 Anthos Service Mesh also integrates with Identity-Aware Proxy (IAP).
 IAP lets you set fine-grained access policies so that you can control user access to a workload based on attributes of the originating request, such as user identity, IP address, and device type.
 This level of control enables an end-to-end zero-trust environment.

-You need to consider GKE cluster requirements when using Anthos Service Mesh.
+You need to consider GKE cluster requirements when you use Anthos Service Mesh.
 For more information, see the Requirements section in the "Single project installation on GKE" documentation.

 - Networking for internet-facing application delivery: Reference architectures.